 If you are focused on a website redesign, be sure to checkout our website redesign resources.
-Whether it’s a partial or total rebrand, you need a solid inbound strategy in place to make sure everything goes smoothly.
+Whether it’s a partial or total rebrand, you need a solid inbound strategy for website lead generation in place to make sure everything goes smoothly.
 Here are some tips to help you out.

 Do You Need a Rebranding Strategy?

 Is it time to start anew?
 Before you take this major step in a new direction, you should decide if it’s really the right choice for your company.

 If you’re rebranding because your marketing feels stale rather than as a necessary consequence of a merger or a name change, you’ll want to think carefully before you take the plunge.

 Sometimes a rebrand isn’t necessary at all; perhaps what you really need is a new marketing campaign or a different approach to it.
 It’s a drastic change to make, and it can leave your current customers feeling jarred and confused — or unable to find you at all — as all your familiarity is stripped away.

 Other times, however, a rebrand is the best choice.
 Here are a few situations in which you might consider it:

 - Your company has merged with, or is bought by, another.